Lochnagar: Nature and conservation

 The mountain forms part of two designated Special Protection Areas, due to its importance for breeding dotterel (Charadrius morinellus) and golden eagles (Aquila chrysaetos).

 Cultural references

 Due to its location on the Balmoral estate the mountain has many royal links, and Queen Victoria climbed to the summit in 1848.
 In the film Mrs. Brown, John Brown and Benjamin Disraeli hike up Lochnagar to discuss the need for the Queen to return to active involvement with government.
 It is also the setting for a children's story, The Old Man of Lochnagar, originally told by Prince Charles.
+In 2023, a recessional tune entitled The Call of Lochnagar was composed for the service at which Charles III was presented the Honours of Scotland.

 The poet Lord Byron spent time in the area in his youth, and wrote the poem, Lachin y Gair (also known as Dark Lochnagar), which also forms the basis of a song which would eventually be composed by Beethoven.

 A malt-whisky distillery located near the Balmoral estate on the south side of the River Dee produces the Royal Lochnagar Single Malt whisky.

 The hill gives its name to one of the houses at Aboyne Academy.